-Different Crankbait Poles for Different Cranking Roles
+Different Crankbait Rods for Different Cranking Jobs

 Lipless crankbaits are great lures when the fish are clinging to structure or sitting on submerged steps.
 Especially in winter time, when bass are gathered near ledges and drop-offs, or sitting on bottom.

 Lipless cranks sink but don’t dive, allowing you to fish the bottom efficiently with fewer snags.